 All data we collect from you is stored within our Practice Management System.
-This system stores your data on computers within a secure data-centre within Australia.
+This data is stored as a collection under your name and this is known as your Night Doctor "patient health record".
+This is not to be confused with "My Health Record" which is a separate store of heath data hosted and controlled by the Australian Government.
+Our Practice Management System stores your data on computers within a secure data-centre within Australia.
 None of your data is kept outside of Australia.
 Only Night Doctor has access to your data and it is stored in an encrypted format.